TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 the data service and returning a list of dictionaries in `query_foo()`, and then translating an instance of that dictionary into a model object with `create_foo_from_query()`.

-Depending on the specifics of your data service, it may be reasonable to call the `query_foo()` methods indipendently, and/or part of `query_targets`.
+Depending on the specifics of your data service, it may be reasonable to call the `query_foo()` methods independently, and/or part of `query_targets`.

 .. |image0| image:: /_static/dataservices_doc/demo_Data_Service.png